FPGA-Research-Manchester/FABulous/docs/source/FPGA-to-bitstream/Nextpnr compilation.rst

 Nextpnr compilation
 ===================

-Compile JSON to FASM by nextpnr ..|larr| bels.txt + pips.txt
+Compile JSON to FASM by nextpnr ← bels.txt + pips.txt

 Our nextpnr implementation uses nextpnr-generic for place and route.